 Sadhana Forest started its ecological revival and sustainable living work on December 19th 2003.

 The vision of its founders, Yorit and Aviram Rozin, is to transform 70 acres of severely eroded, arid land on the outskirts of Auroville.
-In a spirit of human unity, their aim is to introduce a growing number of people to sustainable living and veganism.
+In a spirit of human unity, their aim is to introduce a growing number of people to sustainable living, food security through ecological transformation, wasteland reclamation, and veganism.
 Our energy and resources are focused on the creation of a vibrant, indigenous Tropical Dry Evergreen Forest (TDEF).

 Sadhana Forest won the third place in the Humanitarian Water and Food Award (WAF) 2010.
 The ceremony took place in the Marble Hall of the University of Copenhagen, Denmark, on November 25th, 2010.
 Shri Ashok Kumar Attri the Ambassador of India to Denmark honored Sadhana Forest by attending the ceremony.

 This award is an international recognition of the quality of the ecological and humanitarian work done by Sadhana Forest in India and Haiti.

 The main aim of this ecological project is to support the local rural villages: By retaining water and filling the aquifer, Sadhana Forest India allows the villagers to cultivate their food and prevents exodus towards nearby city slums.